Argimlas/swh/content/posts/instruction-rc-car/index.md

 ---
-title: "Instructions for Exercise Project"
+title: "Instruction RC Car"
 date: 2023-06-02T13:33:31+02:00
 draft: true
 ---
 I really wanted to write a documentation/building-instructions for my exercise project so here it is!

+## Introduction

 ## Parts and devices you need